unhm-programming-team/project-ideas/project-ideas.md

 - lightweight discord client
 - A 2d physics simulator and problem visualizer.
 - A program that generates images or edits them in an interesting way.
+- Write the BEST music bot that discord has ever seen
 # Games
 - A game of Parchesi you can play in your browser.
 - Pick 1 from 10 randomly generated game ideas from: https://seblague.github.io/ideagenerator/